How to search for, customise and obtain New Zealand land and seabed data from the LINZ Data Service.

 Visit Koordinates’ support website for further information and contact details

-We provide most LDS datasets under a New Zealand Creative Commons Attribution 3.0 (BY) license.
+We provide most LDS datasets under a Creative Commons Attribution 4.0 International license.
 This means you

 - must credit LINZ

 - can use, reuse and share the data as much as you like in any service, product or application.

 The personal datasets, e.g. datasets that provide information on the owner of a property title, have a customised licence.
 Once you accept the customized licence, you can access the personal data.